ianka/xjson.tcl/README.md

             Validates the decoded JSON input with the *schema*\.

-            The operator returns a Tcl list with the *mark* argument the first list element and the result of the validation the second list element\.
+            The operator returns a Tcl list with the *mark* argument as the first list element and the result of the validation as the second list element\.

           + for composing